 How to make your essential oil blend for cuts and scrapes:

 Grab your supplies and head to the kitchen counter.
 Start with your roller bottle and essential oils.
-Place 5 drops of each essential oil (lavender, tea tree and frankincense) into your glass roller bottle.
-After the essential oils are added, top your bottle off with the carrier oil of your choice.
+Place 1 drop of each essential oil (lavender, tea tree and frankincense) into your glass roller bottle.
+After the 3 drops of essential oils are added, top your 10 ml bottle off with the carrier oil of your choice.
 Give a gentle shake and you are ready to use your Ouchie Roller Blend.

-Use 3-4 times a day on cut or scrape.
-Watch for improvement and be sure to see a qualified medical professional if you have any concerns.
+This ouchie essential oil recipe is intended for topical use on minor wounds only.
+Just gently roll a thin layer of the blend over the affected area.
+Use 3-4 times a day on cut or scrape for best results.
+Watch for improvement and be sure to see a qualified medical professional if you have any questions or concerns.

 Related Posts: